choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 #### Some Analysis

-It is pretty clear that this algorithm has us trying every type of number in the stream and seeing if its frequency is at least $X$, implying we will eventually find our desired number if it exists.
+It is pretty clear that this algorithm has us trying every type of number in the stream and seeing if its frequency is at least $X$, implying we will eventually find our desired number since it exists.
 Since for each value of $i$ we have to pass through the stream $2$ times, once to get the $i^{th}$ number as a representative and once to compute the frequency of that number, this implies in the worst case we will pass through the stream at most $2n$ times.
 Further, we can see that the only extra space we use other than the inputs is a few counters and a temporary number representing the representative.
 This implies our space complexity is at most $O(\log(n))$.
 So this algorithm is simple, correct, and has a small space footprint.
 Can we do any better?

 ### A Randomized Algorithm
 The previous algorithm is what we would consider deterministic, meaning that for the same input the algorithm will return the same answer in the same amount of runtime.
 In this case, we will consider a Las Vegas styled randomized algorithm, meaning for the same input the algorithm will return the same answer but its runtime can vary.
 This algorithm is going to be very similar to the previous one, but the twist leads to some interesting results.